JulianSchoenbaechler/grav-plugin-zooming/README.md

 To best understand how Zooming works, you should read through the original project [documentation](https://desmonding.me/zooming/docs/).

+> NOTE: Zooming is intended to be used as an alternative to Featherlight.
+If featherlight is currently enabled, the plugin will stay inactive.

 ## Configuration

-Zooming is **enabled** but **not active** by default.
-You can change this behavior by setting `active: true` in the plugin's configuration.
+Zooming is **enabled** and **active** by default.
+You can change this behavior by setting `active: false` in the plugin's configuration.
 Simply copy the `user/plugins/zooming/zooming.yaml` into `user/config/plugins/zooming.yaml` and make your modifications.

 ```
 enabled: true                                           # global enable/disable the entire plugin
-active: false                 # if the plugin is active and JS/CSS should be loaded
+active: true                                            # if the plugin is active and JS/CSS should be loaded
-openSpeed: 250                # open speed in ms
-closeSpeed: 250               # close speed in ms
-closeOnClick: background      # background|anywhere|false
-closeOnEsc: true              # true|false on hitting Esc key
-root: body                    # where to append featherlights
-initTemplate: plugin://featherlight/js/featherlight.init.js
+bgColor: 'rgb(255, 255, 255)'                           # background color of overlay
+bgOpacity: 1                                            # background opacity of overlay
+closeOnWindowResize: true                               # close the zoomed image when browser window is resized
+enableGrab: true                                        # enable grabbing and dragging the image
+preloadImage: false                                     # preload zoomable images
+scaleBase: 1.0                                          # the base scale factor for zooming
+scaleExtra: 0.5                                         # the additional scale factor while grabbing the image
+scrollThreshold: 40                                     # how much scrolling it takes before closing out the instance
+transitionDuration: 0.4                                 # transition duration in seconds
+transitionTimingFunction: 'cubic-bezier(0.4, 0, 0, 1)'  # transition timing function
+zIndex: 998                                             # the z-index that the overlay will be added with
+initTemplate: plugin://zooming/js/zooming.init.js       # path to template file for JS init script
 ```

 You can also override any default setings from the page headers: